-The POD battery pack consists of 2 stacks of 5 cells, side-by-side in the housing, with the positive end of all cells facing inwards.
+The POD battery pack consists of 2 stacks of 6 cells (older F-PODs were 2x 5 cells), side-by-side in the housing, with the positive end of all cells facing inwards.

 For most purposes, alkaline D-cells are recommended.
 See Calculating the maximum deployment time on page 9 more information.